caltechlibrary/newt/newt-presentation.md

 1. Model our data using SQL (Postgres)
 2. Define our JSON data API using SQL (Postgres+PostgREST)
 3. Transform our structured data using Pandoc
-4. Use Newt to orchestrate
+4. Use Newt to orchestrate the microservice conversation

 # Required Toolbox